 Let’s say work has been crazy for you and you’ve been slammed with meeting deadlines.
 The work side of your seesaw is low to the ground.
 You recognize that and double down on the life side so that you can get to some balance.
 What’ll end up happening is now the life side will be low to the ground and you realize you need to shift your focus on work.
 Our seesaw shifts again, and it’s a cycle causing us to be frustrated that we haven’t found a balance.

 I was recently watching Final Table, a show on Netflix that selects up and coming chefs across the world and makes them compete with one another with the goal of being seated with the best chefs in the world.
-I learned a lot about chefs and the food business.
-I learned about the incredible amount of sacrifices chefs make to build a brand and establish themselves in their industry.
+I learned a lot about chefs and the food business and the incredible amount of sacrifices chefs make to build a brand and establish themselves in their industry.
 More importantly, I learned a very important life lesson.
 I learned that no matter what profession or vocation you have – whether you’re a stay at home parent, working in corporate, an entrepreneur – you have to sacrifice something when you’re building yourself up.

 You sacrifice to first learn the craft.
 You then sacrifice to maintain your status quo and for the go-getters, you sacrifice to climb the ladder or to perfect your craft.
 All of which require time, energy and money.
 The sacrifices aren’t small.
 You miss out on vacations, holidays, quality time with friends and family.
 You do it because at that moment, that’s what is important to you.
 And you shouldn’t feel guilty about it.